jujur10/Zappy/network_protocol.md

 ```
 eject: K
 ```
-Where K is the tile the player got pushed in, so that it knows where it got pushed.
+Where K is the direction the player got pushed in, so that it knows where it got pushed.